scottnmarkley/scottnmarkley.github.io/Projects/suburbs.md

 - Markley, S. & M. Sharma.
 (2016).
 [Gentrification in the revanchist suburb: the politics of removal in Roswell, Georgia.](https://www.jstor.org/stable/26233772) *Southeastern Geographer* 56(1): 384-408.

-If you would like free access to any of this material or if you have any other questions, please do not hesitate to reach out to me at **scott.markley@cornell.edu**.
+If you would like free access to any of this material or if you have any other questions, please do not hesitate to reach out to me at **scott@landuseatlas.org**.

 ## The Fight Against Displacement
 Many local organizations are fighting against displacement and for affordable housing in the region.
 Here are a few doing this important work: